 It’s currently taking approximately 6 to 10 months for most permanent residents to get a new card after submitting the green card renewal application.
 USCIS now processes all I-90 applications at the Potomac Service Center.

 This time line may concern you.
 (You must submit your renewal application no more than 6 months before the expiration date, but it may take 10 months to get a new card.)
 After accepting your application for processing, USCIS will mail you a receipt notice.
 This letter will extend the validity of your green card for one year beyond it’s current date.
 You may use your expired card along with the letter until your new green card arrives.

 For a more detailed look at what happens after filing Form I-90, see the I-90 processing time line.

 Renewing a Green Card After an Arrest

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application.
 We provide support for the Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other USCIS forms.